Basic health insurance during your first 3 months in Canada

 iMED program

-If you are a one-term exchange or a VIRS student, you will have iMED for the duration of your studies.
+If your program is shorter than 6 months, such as one-term exchange students or Visiting International Research Students (VIRS), you will have iMED for the duration of your studies.

 What iMED covers